 With less than a week to go, a few professors came to watch me practice one last time and I got some final suggestions.
 The next day, I hopped a plane from Venice to London Gatwick for my four-day trip.
 Bonus: I had big plans for reunions with friends there.
 The morning of the event, even though I had the talk memorized and my nonverbal mannerisms and appropriate pauses down, I was still fretting.
 A couple of my friends I gave my guest passes to went straight to the event while I headed down to Brighton Beach to practice my talk alone and pace like a crazy person.

-Post-event, I finally got wifi for the first time all day and saw that my phone had very much been blowing up all day.
-I received a lot of positive feedback and in person and from faraway.
+Post-event, I finally got wifi for the first time all day and saw that my phone was very much blowing up.
+I received a lot of positive feedback – in person and from faraway.
 Really, I was just grateful it all came together in the end to make everyone’s time and energy worth it!
 The exhausting day ended with celebratory sushi in the center of Brighton.

 Like I did, you can read A LOT online about doing a TED/TEDx talk but I have five additional takeaways/pieces of advice for those who have this on their bucket list.

 1. Tell people you want to do a TED talk.
 And if you do this, be ready to explain what you want to talk about.
+Why?
+The talk is NOT about you.
+It’s about your idea and why it’s worth spreading.
 Have options here because surprising the audience with something unexpected is typically preferred.
 As with everything else, connections help.
 As a “back-up”, check local TEDx event offerings and see how they curate speakers.
 Some events allow people to apply or nominate others.
 It just depends.

 2. Practice, practice, practice your presentation skills.
 Every single one of my jobs has required a ton of public speaking so I feel pretty comfortable doing it now.
 However, TED/TEDx is a different animal.
 A fellow speaker told me it was much harder than doing his normal presentations in front of thousands of people.
 Your speaking ability can make or break the talk.
 I have seen it in person and online.
 People with great stories or projects who just fall flat on their faces on stage.